hongyuanmei/HMEIatJHU.github.io/_pages/about.md

 My research interests are rooted in designing machine learning models and algorithms to solve challenging real-world problems.
 My current focus is modelling sequential data, which is essential in time-stamped event prediction and natural language understanding.

 **I am looking for talented undergrad/Masters/PhD students to work with on research projects about modeling time series and human natural languages.
-If you are interested, please reach out to me.**
+If you are interested, please read [this post]({{ '/recruitment/' | relative_url }}).**